The SU Elected Representatives are at the heart of everything we do.

 Includes, but not limited to:

-These are intended to be a guide and the elected officer will communicate regularly with the Student Engagement Coordinator to ensure progress and engagement.
-In ordinary circumstances, informal conversations with the Student Engagement Coordinator will suffice as ‘evidence’ of engagement with the role.
-The Student Engagement Coordinator will be responsible for reporting to the SU Manager at the end of each year regarding sufficient engagement.
-If the Vice-President is not engaging with the role, they have an opportunity to prove they are engaging with sufficient evidence.
-If this is infringed thrice, they will be removed from the role.
+These are intended to be a guide and the elected representative will communicate regularly with the relevant co-ordinator to ensure progress and engagement.
+In ordinary circumstances, informal conversations with the relevant co-ordinator will suffice as ‘evidence’ of engagement with the role.
+The relevant coordinator will be responsible for reporting to the SU Manager at the end of each term regarding sufficient engagement in the role.
+If there is consistent evidence of non-engagement from the representative, the relevant co-ordinator reserves the right to seek advice from the Student Parliament about consequences of non-engagement and Student Parliament will decide next steps.
+Representatives will always have the right to appeal Student Parliament’s decision.

 Equalities Officers are dedicated and reliable individuals elected to represent students from different backgrounds, cultures and identities.
 They ensure that their voice is heard at all levels of the University.